IsaHu-dev/Film-Memory-Quiz-Night/README.md

 ## Features

 - The Film Memory Quiz Night is designed with a clean and intuitive interface using HTML, CSS, and JavaScript, making it easy for users of all ages to engage.
-The interface displays questions and answers in a clear and simple way, with buttons for selecting answers and navigating through the quiz.
+The interface presents questions and answers clearly, with easy-to-use buttons for selecting answers and navigating through the quiz.

 ### Existing Features

 - __Restart Functionality__

-  - The quiz includes a handy "Restart Game" button that allows players to reset and start over at any point during the quiz.
-This feature ensures participants can try again or play multiple times, enhancing the replayability of the game.
+  The quiz includes a handy "Restart Game" button that allows players to reset and start over at any point during the quiz.
+This option allows participants to retry or play multiple times, enhancing the overall ease of restarting the game.
  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![RESTART](https://github.com/IsaHu-dev/Film-Memory-Quiz-Night/blob/main/media/restart.png)